(This article was published on 30 March 2020 and updated on 23 May 2025)

 What is the impact on your investment portfolios under IFRS 9 Financial Instruments?

-Insurers need to assess whether the measurement of excepted credit losses appropriately reflects the impact of increased economic uncertainty for financial instruments that are not classified as at fair value through profit or loss.
+Insurers need to assess whether the measurement of expected credit losses appropriately reflects the impact of increased economic uncertainty for financial instruments that are not classified as at fair value through profit or loss.

 Insurers need to determine if the fair values of those financial assets measured at fair value are appropriately determined and disclosed.
-Performing a valuation in these periods of increased economic uncertainty is more challenging, particularly when significant unobservable inputs are used.
+Performing a valuation in periods of increased economic uncertainty is more challenging, particularly when significant unobservable inputs are used.

 What do you need to disclose?